 THE 5 MOST COMMON REASONS THAT PEOPLE HAVE TROUBLE TRYING TO IDENTIFY THEIR DREAM

-- Some people have been discouraged from dreaming by others.
+- Discouraged from dreaming by others.

-- Some people are hindered by past disappointments and hurts.
+- Hindered by past disappointments and hurts.

-- Some people lack the imagination to dream.
+- Lack the imagination to dream.

 If any of these 5 things have been roadblocks for you then it’s time to recognise them for what they are.
 There is no shame in experiencing them but now the responsibility is yours to find a way to move on.